mozilla-services/docs/source/loop/apis.rst

     You don't *need* to be authenticated to register.
-In case you don't register with a Firefox Accounts assertion or a valid hawk session, you'll be given an hawk session token.
+In case you don't register with a Firefox Accounts assertion or a valid hawk session, you'll be given an hawk session token and be connected as an anonymous user.

     You can currently authenticate by sending a valid Firefox Accounts assertion or a valid Hawk session.